Learn

 Iron has many roles, in particular we need it for:

-• Oxygen transport: Every cell, muscle, organ, and tissue in the body needs oxygen.
+• Oxygen transport Every cell, muscle, organ, and tissue in the body needs oxygen.
 Iron allows oxygen to bind to it at a molecular level and acts like a car to transport oxygen to all body parts.
 If your iron levels are low the body has to work much harder to pump oxygen around the body (imagine one car doing lots of trips to take hundreds of people around); this can make you feel sluggish and lethargic.
 In comparison, having good iron levels allow plenty of oxygen to get around the body at all times, which can help you feel energised and sprightly.

-• Brain power: We need iron for cognitive function, or the day-to-day ticking of our brain.
+• Brain power – We need iron for cognitive function, or the day-to-day ticking of our brain.
 Iron is especially important in early childhood when the brain is rapidly developing, but it is also important for general brain health for everyone.
 Having enough iron in the diet can help us better concentrate and fight tiredness, fatigue, and irritability – all things to keep you on your game and feeling ‘sharp as’.

-• Energy: Iron is essential for the body’s chemical reactions that produce energy from the breakdown of food.
+• Energy production – Iron is essential for the body’s chemical reactions that produce energy from the breakdown of food.
 In simple terms, for us to unlock energy from food we need iron!
 This means that if iron levels are low your body may not be able to use all the energy available from the diet.
 This could result in feelings of exhaustion or lethargy.
 Having enough iron can help put a spring in your step and feel physically sharp.

 How can I tell if I’m low in iron?